This page is being updated regularly. Check it out for more info, but here is some good information to get you started:

 We often get asked about guides in Japan and how someone can find one while visiting.
 Unfortunately, mainland Japan doesn’t have a strong guiding culture.
 While there are a few fishing guides, they are few and far between in the main parts of Japan.
 We currently do not know fishing guides in Japan who speak English.

 If you’re interested in finding someone to guide you, there are a couple of ways we recommend:

 In terms of guides who speak English The two main resources we point people to are in Gifu prefecture:

-Another option is to contact the Mazegawa Fishing Center, in the town of Maze (near Gero).
-They are not a guides service but may be able to work with you to arrange for a guide and they often have people who speak English and Japanese in their staff so they are worth reaching out to.
+Another option is to contact the Mt.
+Life Hida, in the town of Maze (near Gero).
+They are not a guide service but may be able to work with you to arrange for a guide and they speak English and are right on the Maze river.
 It’s a beautiful area, and where I spent most of my time in Japan and have written a lot about.
 If you search for “Maze” on the upper left search bar on this site you’ll find blog posts about it.